Skip to content

 Examples:

-shed image delete myimage
+shed image rm myimage

-shed image delete myimage --force
+shed image rm myimage --force

 shed image prune